nottrobin/maas-docs/en/manage-cli-advanced.md

 {"hostname":"node3","system_id":"qwkmar","status":4}
 ```

-!!!
-Note:
+[note]
 An interface can only be edited when the corresponding machine has a
 status of 'Ready'.
 This is numberically denoted by the integer '4'.
+[/note]

 List some information for all interfaces on the machine in question (identified
 by its system id 'dfgnnd'):